|Tuition fee type||Cost (per annum)|

 - Minimum number of A Levels required: 3

 - Subject specific requirements: One of the A Levels (or equivalent) must be science related and must be Grade C or above.
-Subjects we will accept in this area are Biology, Chemistry, Physics, Human Biology, Physiology, Combined Science, Psychology and Anthropology.
+Subjects we will accept in this area are Biology, Chemistry, Physics, Human Biology, Physiology, Combined Science, Psychology, Sociology and Anthropology.

 - Is general studies acceptable?
 Yes